How to become

 Work

-You can get more advice about training to work in the funeral service from the British Institute of Funeral Directors and the National Association of Funeral Directors.
+You can get more advice about training and careers in the funeral service from the British Institute of Funeral Directors and the National Association of Funeral Directors.